-Faster help for stroke victimsJanuary 4th, 2013 in Neuroscience /
+Faster help for stroke victimsJanuary 4, 2013 in Medicine & Health / Neuroscience

 Scientists have developed a quick, easy and cheap vision test to find out which part – and how much – of the brain of a stroke victim has been damaged, potentially enabling them to save more lives.